We live in a world of excess.

 Let family and friends know of the changes you’ve made and your values going forward.

-You may not be able to get everyone on board with your newly decluttered house.
+You may not be able to get everyone on board with becoming a minimalist and your newly decluttered house.
 However, it’s important to still be gracious and polite should family members continue to feel the need to buy your kids things that you wouldn’t.

 Use these simple 12 habits for an organized home as minimalist living tips inspiration and to help you keep your newly decluttered house organized and under control.